 Condoms can protect you against sexually transmitted infections (STIs) and they can be used to prevent pregnancy.

-The female condom is a tube of soft plastic with a closed end.
-Both ends have a ring or rim.
-The ring at the closed end is inserted deep into the vagina over the cervix, like a diaphragm, to hold the tube in place.
+The female condom is a tube of soft plastic (polyurethane) that has a closed end.
+Each end has a ring or rim.
+The ring at the closed end is inserted deep into the woman's vagina over the cervix, like a diaphragm, to hold the tube in place.
 The ring at the open end remains outside the opening of the vagina.

 To learn more visit Healthwise.org

-© 1995-2012 Healthwise, Incorporated.
+© 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.